20 Rheumatoid Arthritis Patient Facts I learned from RA Patients

 - Hoarseness due to inflammation in larynx joints is not rare.

 I was really tired when I made this list.
-Can you think of anything I missed?
+Can you think of any Rheumatoid Arthritis patient facts I missed?

 - Bewilderment of Early Aggressive Treatment of Rheumatoid Arthritis